dylan-lang/opendylan/documentation/hacker-guide/source/documentation.rst

    A specialization of :drm:`element`.

-   :argument collection:    An instance of :class:`<skip-list>`.
+   :param collection:    An instance of :class:`<skip-list>`.
-   :argument key:           The key of an element.
+   :param key:           The key of an element.
 An instance of :drm:`<object>`.
-   :argument #key default:  A value to return if the element is not found.
+   :param #key default:  A value to return if the element is not found.
 If
                          omitted and element not found, signals an error.
    :value object:        The element associated with the key.